niemasd/MultiVirusConsensus/README.md

 In general, please only include arguments related to consensus sequence calling: **do not include arguments related to input/output files!**

+# Visualizing Results

+You can visualize the results of a MultiVirusConsensus run using our [visualization web application](https://niema.net/MultiVirusConsensus/).

 # Citing MultiVirusConsensus (MVC)

 If you use MVC in your work, please cite: